-- 1. Resolution 11.14 on a Programme of Work on Migratory Birds and Flyways recommends the development, adoption and implementation of a Species Action Plan (SAP) for Baer's Pochard in Asia, in cooperation with the East Asian-Australasian Flyway Partnership (EAAFP).
-This species is considered as Critically Endangered by IUCN. - 2.
-The Action Plan has been prepared by the Wildfowl and Wetlands Trust (WWT) and was approved by the Meeting of Partners to the EAAFP held in Japan in January 2015.
-A written consultation with CMS scientific councillors was undertaken in June 2015 and the document was posted at the Scientific Council workspace.
-No substantive comments have been received. - 3.
-The Action Plan is being submitted to the Sessional Committee of the Scientific Council for provisional endorsement, with a view to promoting immediate implementation.
-Given that there may now be fewer than 200 individuals surviving in the wild, this is an emergency Action Plan that identifies the key actions required to improve the conservation status of Baer's Pochard.
-The Action Plan is expected to be submitted to COP12 for adoption. - 4.
+- Resolution 11.14 on a Programme of Work on Migratory Birds and Flyways recommends the development, adoption and implementation of a Species Action Plan (SAP) for Baer's Pochard (Aythia baeri) in Asia, in cooperation with the East Asian-Australasian Flyway Partnership (EAAFP).
+This species is included in CMS Appendix I and II and considered as Critically Endangered by IUCN. - The Action Plan has been prepared by the Wildfowl and Wetlands Trust (WWT) and was approved by the 8th Meeting of Partners to the EAAFP held in Kushiro (Japan) in January 2015. - 3.
+The Action Plan was endorsed by the Sessional Committee of the Scientific Council at its meeting held in Bonn in April 2016.
+Its implementation is urgent given that there may be fewer than 200 individuals surviving in the wild.
+The Action Plan identifies the key actions required to improve the conservation status of Baer's Pochard. - 4.
 The Action Plan is appended to this cover note as Annex 1.
-Consistently with CMS policy concerning language versions of Species Action Plans, the document is produced only in English as its geographic scope does not include any French or Spanish-speaking country.
+Consistently with CMS policy concerning language versions of species action plans, the document is produced only in English as its geographic scope does not include any French or Spanish-speaking country.